This is part 2 in a series where I coach a person brand new to niche sites to create a site that makes $2,000 per month. It won’t be easy.

 He already had a WordPress site built out, and it looked pretty damn good too.

 But like many first time niche site builders, his keyword research was flawed.
+He didn’t know how to do keyword research for niche sites.

 So, we started over.